Is Yuca Healthy? A nutrition breakdown of yuca.

-Text that says "What is Yuca?
-Nutrition, Benefits, and Uses." with photo of raw cassava in the background
+Text that says "Is Yuca Healthy?
+A nutrition breakdown of yuca." with photo of raw yuca in the background

 Yuca, also known as cassava, is a root vegetable popular in many global cuisines, from Africa to Latin America to Asia.
 As a Dominican and Puerto Rican dietitian, it’s one of my favorite cultural foods.

 In Latin America, it’s often enjoyed boiled, fried, or mashed.
-In the Dominican Republic, you’ll typically find it boiled and served with sauteed red onions.
+My family typically boils it and serves it with pickled red onions.
 Yum!

-It’s one of many Latin American cultural foods full of nutrition, despite what you may have heard about Latin American food being “unhealthy”.
+Yuca is one of many Latin American cultural foods full of nutrition, despite what you may have heard about our cultural foods being “unhealthy”.

-Keep reading to learn what yuca is, its nutrition and health benefits, and how to prepare and enjoy it.
+Keep reading to learn more about what yuca is, its nutrition and health benefits, and how to prepare and enjoy it.

 What is Yuca?

-Yuca is a root vegetable that grows in tropical and subtropical parts of the world including South and Central America, Africa, and Asia.
-It has rough brown skin with a white interior.
+It grows in tropical and subtropical parts of the world like South and Central America, Africa, and Asia.

-Yuca is comparable to potatoes, but it has a tougher, more fibrous texture.
-It’s used to make a variety of dishes/ingredients including farofa (toasted cassava flour), fufu (balls of pounded cassava and plantains), yuca fries, and tapioca (extracted cassava starch).
+It’s used to make a variety of dishes including farofa (toasted cassava flour), fufu (balls of pounded cassava and plantains), yuca fries, and tapioca (extracted cassava starch).

 What Does Yuca Taste Like?

 Yuca is often paired with bold flavors like garlic and onion.
-One of my favorite yuca dishes is yuca con mojo, a Cuban dish where boiled yuca is served in a garlic sauce and topped with sauteed red onions.
+One of my favorite yuca dishes is yuca con mojo—boiled yuca served in a garlic sauce and topped with sauteed red onions.
 Just thinking about it makes my mouth water!

 Yuca Nutrition Facts